 A fox can generally run quite fast – they are known to reach up to 30 miles per hour on average.

-Foxes come in all kinds of colours and breeds.
+Foxes come in all kinds of colors and breeds.
 In fact, one of the most common is the red fox, though there are actually 280 variants of this type!
 They are commonly found across the UK and North America.

 Foxes have their own detailed, complex language system.
 It’s said that they have almost 30 different types of call they use when they do want to speak to one another.